ionos-cloud/ionosctl/README.md

 #### Building a local version

-If you have a Go environment configured, you can build and install the development version of `ionosctl` with:
+If you have a Go environment (Go 1.14, Go 1.15, Go 1.16) configured, you can build and install the development version of `ionosctl` with:

 ```
 git clone https://github.com/ionos-cloud/ionosctl.git
 ```